shingo256/trashed/README.md

 (global-set-key "\C-ct" 'trashed)
 ```

 If `(eq system-type 'windows-nt)` such as mingw Emacs, it accesses Windows Recycle Bin under `$Recycle.Bin` folder in all drives.
-Otherwise, it accesses freedesktop trash can under `~/.local/share/Trash` or somewhere else `XDG_DATA_HOME` specifies.
+Otherwise such as Linux, it accesses freedesktop trash can under `~/.local/share/Trash` or somewhere else `XDG_DATA_HOME` specifies.
 Windows XP or older is not supported.

 ### View files